kuzzleio/kuzzle-how-to/massive-data-import/README.md

 ## Architecture

-We will be using the standard Kuzzle stack (Kuzzle, Elasticsearch and Redis).
+We will be using the open-source Kuzzle stack.
 (Check [docker-compose.yml](docker-compose.yml) for more details)

 On Kuzzle, the data will be stored in the `yellow-taxi` collection of the `nyc-open-data` index according to the following mapping: